-Having established that under Regime F policies monetary policy does not control inflation, we turn to plausible scenarios in which the central bank does not control inflation even in Regime M. One example arises when the public believes the economy may hit its fiscal limit at some point in the future.
+Having established that under Regime F policies monetary policy does not control inflation, section 3 turns to plausible scenarios in which the central bank does not control inflation even in Regime M. One example arises when the public believes the economy may hit its fiscal limit, the point at which taxes and spending can no longer adjust to stabilize debt, at some point in the future.
 Even if monetary policy aggressively targets inflation in the years before the limit, it cannot determine the inflation rate and it cannot even anchor expected inflation.
 A second type of fiscal limit stems from the risk of sovereign default.
 When the central bank sets the interest rate of short-term government bonds, a higher probability of default feeds directly into current inflation.
 Finally, in a monetary union, the member nation whose fiscal policies are profligate will determine the union-wide price level, even if other member countries run fiscal policies that consistently target real debt.

-Finally, in section 5 the paper turns to consider the empirical implications of monetary-fiscal policy interactions.
-That section lays out some observational equivalence results that arise in models of section 3.
+In section 4 the paper turns to consider the empirical implications of monetary-fiscal policy interactions.
+That section lays out some observational equivalence results that arise in models of section 2.
 Restrictions on policy behavior and/or exogenous driving processes are crucial in discerning whether observed time series on inflation, debt, and deficits are generated by a Regime M or a Regime F equilibrium.